-CentreWare Internet Services (IS)
+CentreWare Internet Services

-CentreWare IS provides a simple interface that enables you to manage, configure, and monitor networked printers from your desktop using an embedded web server.
-CentreWare IS gives administrators easy access to printer status, configuration, and diagnostic functions.
-It also provides users with access to printer status and special printing functions such as printing saved jobs.
-With CentreWare IS software, you can access and manage your printers over a TCP/IP network using a web browser.
+CentreWare Internet Services (CentreWare IS) provides access to the printer's embedded Web server.
+It enables you to easily manage, configure, and monitor network printers using a Web browser on a network computer.
+CentreWare IS gives administrators access to printer status, configuration, security settings, and diagnostic functions.
+It also provides access to special printing functions such as printing saved jobs.